This post may contain affiliate links from which i can earn a commission

 It is worth mentioning here that protein is important for keeping your metabolism ticking along.
 Not eating enough can leave your feeling fatigued.

 Sugar and processed carbs are the energy stealing magpies of the food world.
 While they do provide some energy it is short and sweet (get it?) and will leave you craving for more of the same.

 This sharp rise and fall of blood sugar levels lead to fatigue on a grand scale.

 If you do succumb to feeling fatigued try these simple strategies that will work to give you an immediate boost of natural energy:

 Try a gentle cobra pose which opens up your chest and allows energy to flow.

 Or do a full sun salutation to really get the energy moving.
 Make sure you’re breathing deep and evenly.

-Almonds are a great high energy food eat a small handful for an immediate energy boost.
+Almonds are a great for boosting energy naturally.
+Eat a small handful for an immediate energy boost.